-The Environmentally Endangered Lands (EEL) Program
+Environmentally Endangered Lands Program Administrative Office

 The Environmentally Endangered Lands (EEL) Program was established in 1990 to protect the natural habitats of Brevard County by acquiring environmentally sensitive lands for conservation, passive recreation, and environmental education.